-Are you wanting to enjoy a snow nature study with your children?
-As a homeschooling mom, I’m often conducting nature studies.
-Nature studies are one of my favourite ways to teach scientific principles.
-I also love that they provide an opportunity for us to get outdoors.
+Do you want to enjoy a snow nature study with your children?
+As a homeschooling mom, I often conduct nature studies.
+Nature studies are one of my favourite ways to teach scientific principles, and I love that they provide an opportunity for us to get outdoors.

-Here are some ideas to plan a spectacular and dynamic snow nature study for your children.
+Here are some ideas for planning a spectacular and dynamic snow nature study for your children.

 CREATE THE ATMOSPHERE

 I love setting up learning provocations for my children.
-By creating an engaging display, or a thought-provoking atmosphere, your children get lured into a topic/unit study.
+By creating an engaging display or a thought-provoking atmosphere, you can lure your children into a topic/unit study.

 Here are some provocation ideas: